binipringle/torts/_texts/0-outline.md

 Courts will look at whether a claim can be analogized to a $20 1791 common law claim.
 However, the nature of the remedy tends to be the primary inquiry.

 Any party has a right to trial by jury.
 To exercise this right, a party **must demand a trial by jury** *(if you don’t ask for a jury you just get a judge all the way through in civil court)*.
 Any party can exercise the right.
 If there are ten parties, just one has to want it.
 The demand must be filed **no later than 14 days after the last pleading directed to the jury-eligible issue is filed**.

+**If a party has expressly demanded a jury trial in accordance with state law prior to the case being removed to federal court, the demand need not be renewed after removal.
+The party will still be entitled to a jury trial.**

 The party exercising the right must file and serve on other parties a written demand for a jury trial.